Mimitabu/burger/README.md

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `npx cypress open`

+Launches the cypress test runner in the interactive watch mode.\
+For more information watch https://www.cypress.io/

 ### `npm run build`